jpritcha3-14/shooting-game/README.txt

-A simple shooting game built in pygame.
+A simple alien shooting game built in pygame

-use WASD or arrow keys to move the ship shoot missiles with the space bar
+~ Use WASD move the ship
+~ Shoot missiles with the space bar
+~ Drop bombs with b

+Aliens have different movement types based on their color